Sensory modulation strategies for schools

 {{justify}}

 1. Ensure there is a low stimulus space in the classroom.
-This could look like a bean bag or a tent in the corner, facing away from others, having no artwork up on the wall and opportunity to put headphones or earplugs in.
+This could look like a bean bag or a tent in the corner, facing away from others, having no artwork up on the wall and an opportunity to put headphones or earplugs in.

 2. Have noise-reducing headphones available.
 These should be readily available to students and can increase focus and concentration when needed.